retyuil/Mario-Maker-in-c/README.md

 and the lower and upper bound for the goomba movements.

 TO DO :
--ADD all the enemy of super mario bros (nes)
+- ADD all the enemy of super mario bros (nes)
--ADD proper background customisation
+- ADD proper background customisation
--Create a GUI for creating the map
+- Create a GUI for creating the map
--Import sprites and enemy from different marios games -Optimise the collision detection and the redering.
+- Import sprites and enemy from different marios games
+- Optimise the collision detection and the redering.